globus/globus-compute/docs/sdk.rst

 strategies and will use the first one that deserializes successfully at execution time.

+Avoiding Serialization Errors
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+We strongly recommend that you use the same python version as the target Endpoint when using the SDK to submit new functions.

+The serialization/deserialization mechanics in python and the pickle/dill libraries are implemented at the bytecode level and have evolved extensively over time.
+There is no backward/forward compatability guarantee between versions.
+Thus a function serialized in an older version of python or dill may not deserialize correctly in later versions, and the opposite is even more problematic.

+Even a single number difference in python minor versions, ie from 3.10 --> 3.11, can generate issues.
+Micro version differences, ie from 3.11.8 to 3.11.9, are mostly safe, though not universally.

+Errors may surface as serialization/deserialization Exceptions, Globus Compute task workers lost due to SEGFAULT, or even incorrect results.

+Note that the |Client|_ class's ``register_function()`` method can be used to pre-serialize a function using the registering SDK's environment and return a UUID identifier.
+The resulting bytecode will then be deserialized at run time by an Endpoint whenever a task that specifies this function UUID is submitted (possibly from a different SDK environment) using the Client's ``.run()`` or the Executor's ``.submit_to_registered_function()`` methods.
+On the other hand, the |Executor|_ 's ``.submit()`` takes a function argument and serializes a fresh copy each time it is invoked.

+.. |Client| replace:: ``Client``
+.. _Client: reference/client.html
+.. |Executor| replace:: ``Executor``
+.. _Executor: reference/executor.html
 .. |dill| replace:: ``dill``
 .. _dill: https://dill.readthedocs.io/en/latest/#basic-usage